TPAA FAQ

 Timber in Australia is treated to six levels called Hazard (H) Classes.
 These treatment levels indicate where the treated product may be used.

-Hazard Class | Where the treated wood may be used | What the timber is protected against |
+HAZARD CLASS | Where the treated wood may be used | What the timber is protected against |

 ---|---|---|